uzh-rpg/direct_event_camera_tracker/README.md

 ### 6.5 Troubleshooting

  - Keep an eye on the console for warnings etc.

  - *ERROR: Failed to read depth from framebuffer.*
    Make sure your graphics drivers are working.
 This might not be the case when running inside a VM.

+ - "WARNING: Mesh has no textures associated!"
+For the atrium.obj model this can be ignored.
+It contains multiple meshes, one of which does not have textures.

+ - *QOpenGLShader: Unable to open file "opengl/shaders/cloud_color.vert"
+   QOpenGLShader: Unable to open file "opengl/shaders/cloud_color.frag" QOpenGLShaderProgram::uniformLocation(MVP): shader program is not linked QOpenGLShaderProgram::uniformLocation(camera_pos): shader program is not linked* The application needs shaders to render the map.
+It looks for these files in current working directory, so you have to execute `roscd direct_event_camera_tracker` to change the working directory to the application directory.

 <a name="scripts"></a>
 ## 7. Scripts